 Howland Hill Road winds ten miles through the old-growth forest, as does the Newton B. Drury Scenic Parkway.
 If you’re looking to see gray whales, it’s better to take the eight-mile drive across Coastal Drive and gaze over the Pacific.
 RVers must keep in mind that some of these routes are not open to RVs and travel trailers.
 If you only have your RV, then leave it behind at the campground, and see the park as nature intended on foot or by bicycle.

 If you’re a wildlife buff, I have some great options for you.
 Find your way to the Klamath River Overlook to get the best view of the gray whale migration.
 Highbluff Overlook is the best place for bird watching, and Davison Road looks out on the named Elk Meadow, where you can watch Roosevelt Elk graze and relax in the forest.

 Kuchel Visitor’s Center is the largest in the park and offers several different exhibits about the park, its history, science of the giant trees, Save the Redwoods League, and the native culture of Northern California.

 Between the different points of interest, there are hundreds of miles of trails that you can hit on foot or bike.

 As with most National Parks, the crowds tend to flock to Redwood in the spring and summer seasons.
 June through August will see the most pleasant temperatures, but it will also see the most people.
 If you’re okay with the cooler temperatures, and some snow, I recommend going March through May and September through early November.

 Redwood National Park offers some of the most beautiful views in America, whether you’re RVing or not.
-If you’re a RVer and you haven’t headed to this California park, yet, plan a trip as soon as possible, you won’t regret it.
+If you’re an RVer and you haven’t headed to this California park yet, plan a trip as soon as possible.
+You won’t regret it.